prxnav2005/BSV-Learnings/README.md

-# BSV-Learnings
+# Bluespec Playground

-Personal scratchpad for learning and exploring Bluespec System Verilog
+> *“Bluespec for me, Chisel for most.
+Spade for the youngsters, Bluespec Haskell Classic for the oldies.”*
+> — my wise MSc senior